The most popular Mexican food: 35 authentic dishes

 Asado de Boda (wedding roast)

-This is a dish from the Mexican revolution times.
-It has a thick broth (not as thick as mole) and it is also made with several spices and chocolate.
+This is a dish from the Mexican Revolution.
+It has a thick broth (not as thick as mole) and is also made with several spices and chocolate.

-The sweetness of the plate is very minimal.
-In the state of Zacatecas, the dish is served a lot in celebrations and engagements as an offering from the groom’s family to the bride’s.
+The plate’s sweetness is minimal.
+In the state of Zacatecas, the dish is often served at celebrations and engagements as an offering from the groom’s family to the bride’s.

 Marlin fish

-The marlin fish is eaten mostly in South Baja California, and, there is no one dish in particular but many ways to prepare it.
+Marlin fish is mostly eaten in South Baja, California, and there is no one dish in particular; there are many ways to prepare it.

-Marling is so popular in that region because over there fishing has become a very popular sport and therefore the abundance of this kind of fish made it become also part of the gastronomy.
+Marling is so popular in that region because fishing has become a very popular sport there.
+Therefore, the abundance of this kind of fish has made it also part of the gastronomy.

 The people there eat it mainly smoked and in tacos with melted cheese, but, they also make “chiles rellenos con marlin” (stuffed chiles), empanadas, in ceviche for tostadas, and more.